Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 $ kubectl delete configmaps alluxio-config
 ```

-Execute the following to remove the persistent volume storing the Alluxio journal.
-Note: Alluxio metadata
+(Optional) If using persistent volumes, execute the following to remove the persistent volume
-will be lost.
+storing the Alluxio journal.
+Note: Alluxio metadata will be lost.
 ```console
 $ kubectl delete -f alluxio-master-journal-pv.yaml
 ```

-#### Upgrade Alluxio
+#### Upgrade

 This section will go over how to upgrade Alluxio in your Kubernetes cluster with `kubectl`.